-My interest in how universities build their relationships with the public, and how academic knowledge is communicated and created in relationship with differently defined communities is not only theoretical – I am also involved in practical projects that seek to engage with and challenge boundaries between universities and their environment, as well as contribute to thinking about them within universities.
+My interest in how universities build their relationships with the public is not only theoretical – I am also involved in practical projects that seek to engage with and challenge boundaries between universities and their environment.

 September 2017: Designing, organising and running “Practice of theory“, first Cambridge summer school in social theory.
 The idea for this occurred in the conversations I was having with Mark Carrigan about the ‘compartmentalisation’ of social theory in the UK academia (and beyond), both in the sense of divisions between different ‘schools’ (Bourdieusians, Marxists, critical realists, etc.) and in its being sealed off from research.
 The punny title intended to convey both the desire to go beyond these (largely unproductive but often self-imposed) boundaries and to focus on what doing theory really means.

-The event, which took place from 4 to 6 September at the Department of Sociology of the University of Cambridge, gathered graduate students and other early career researchers from a variety of backgrounds, across the UK and beyond, engaging in critical and constructive discussions on what it means to ‘do’ theory in the current economic, political, and historical context.
-With talks by Linsey McGoey (Essex), Simon Susen (City), and Nicholas Gane (Warwick), responses by Cambridge-based academics, and a host of practical activities, we hope to have contributed significantly to changing the idea of theory as distant from practice and, specifically, from the communities outside of the university.
+The event gathered graduate students and other early career researchers from a variety of backgrounds, across the UK and beyond, engaging in critical and constructive discussions on what it means to ‘do’ theory in the current economic, political, and historical context.
+With talks by Linsey McGoey (Essex), Simon Susen (City), and Nicholas Gane (Warwick), responses by Cambridge-based academics, and a host of practical activities, we hope to have contributed to changing the idea of theory as distant from practice and, specifically, from the communities outside of the university.

 June 2017: Entry for “Sociology of knowledge” for HE Plus website.
 HE Plus is a Cambridge-based initiative that aims to bring topics in a variety of academic disciplines closer to pupils considering doing their A-levels and, potentially, applying to university.
 Sociology of knowledge is particularly important in the context of post-truth epistemic landscape; being able to talk about how social context influences the production of knowledge has important bearings not only on young people’s decisions concerning their educational and professional futures, but also, and more importantly, on what kind of citizens they will become.